vladen/aeroflow/specifications/readme.md

 }), value);
 ```

-passes first and second values emitted by flow to @reducer as first and second arguments on first iteration.
+Passes first and second values emitted by flow to @reducer as first and second arguments on first iteration.

 ```js
 var values = [1, 2];